-Services that are covered for you What you must pay when you get these services Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Medical Assistance (Medicaid) eligibility, you will be given a 6-month grace period to get your Pennsylvania Medical Assistance (Medicaid) eligibility back.
-During this 6-month grace period, you are responsible for paying the 20% coinsurance to the provider for the portion of the cost sharing that Pennsylvania Medical Assistance (Medicaid) would have otherwise paid on your behalf.
+If at any time during the benefit year you lose your Pennsylvania Medical Assistance (Medicaid) eligibility, you will be given a 6-month grace period to get your Pennsylvania Medical Assistance (Medicaid) eligibility back.
+During this 6-month grace period, you are responsible for paying the provider for the portion of the cost sharing that Pennsylvania Medical Assistance (Medicaid) would have otherwise paid on your behalf.

 Prior Authorization is required.
 Your provider must contact our Plan prior to providing services.

+Transportation Services

-Services that are covered for you What you must pay when you get these services Transportation Services Routine health-related non-emergency Medical transportation services include round-trip by rideshare services, bus, subway, van, uber or similar transportation services.
+Routine health-related non-emergency Medical transportation services include round-trip by rideshare services, bus, subway, van, uber or similar transportation services.
 Transportation is by ground only and must be to plan approved locations, such as doctor's appointments, in order to obtain medically necessary care and services under the plans benefits.
 Drivers do not need to have medical training.
-In case of an emergency, call 911. • This benefit is not intended for Medical emergencies • Eligible Medicaid members may have Medicaid transportation benefits in addition to those provided by their Medicare Advantage Health Plan.
+In case of an emergency, call 911.

+- This benefit is not intended for Medical emergencies - Eligible Medicaid members may have Medicaid transportation benefits in addition to those provided by their Medicare Advantage Health Plan.

 The transportation services benefit will be delivered via a prepaid MasterCard ®.
 For additional information please visit NationsBenefits portal at Geisinger.nationsbenefits.com.
 This benefit package is designed to help offset out-of-pocket expenses, is only for your personal use, cannot be sold or transferred, and has no cash value.

 Your card must be activated before use.
 You can activate your card at Geisinger.nationsbenefits.com/activate.

 To learn more about this Benefit, call 877-880-8874 (TTY: 711), 8a.m - 8 p.m.

-Additional details will be included with your flexible spending card packet. \$500 annual allowance for transportation services.
-Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider then your plan will cover the urgently needed services from a provider out-of-network.
-Services must be immediately needed and medically necessary.
-Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition, but it is not a medical \$0 copayment for each Medicare-covered urgently needed services.
+Additional details will be included with your flexible spending card packet.

+\$500 annual allowance for transportation services.

+Urgently needed services

+A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
+Your plan must cover urgently needed services and only charge you in-network cost sharing.
+Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
+However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is

+\$0 copayment for each Medicare-covered urgently needed services.

 Copayment is waived if you are admitted as an inpatient to a hospital within 3 days for the same condition.

 Your Pennsylvania Medical Assistance (Medicaid) benefit pays the Medicare cost sharing on your behalf for